Cloudways vs Kinsta for WordPress 2026: The Data-Driven Comparison You Actually Need

 Core Features

-Kinsta includes APM monitoring, DevKinsta, and built-in malware removal at no extra cost.
+Kinsta bundles APM monitoring, DevKinsta, and built-in malware removal at no extra cost.
 Cloudways gives you more infrastructure flexibility, Redis object caching, and the ability to run non-WordPress apps (Laravel, Magento, etc.) on the same server.

-Winner: Tie (depends on use case)
+Winner: Tie (depends on your specific needs)

 Integrations

-Winner: Cloudways (more third-party integration options overall)
+Winner: Cloudways (more third-party integration options)

 Pricing & Value